Caribbean Clipper: Personnel

 A number of strings musicians were part of the ensemble, but the song's orchestration did not require their performance.

 Other versions

-In August and September 1950, a band led by Gray—billed as the "Ex-Glenn Miller Men" and including musicians such as Willie Schwartz, Jimmy Priddy and Johnny Best—performed the song at the Hollywood Palladium; a recording of the concert was released through Jazz Hour Records.
+In August and September 1950, a band led by Jerry Gray—billed as the "Ex-Glenn Miller Men" and including musicians such as Willie Schwartz, Jimmy Priddy and Johnny Best—performed the song at the Hollywood Palladium; a recording of the concert was released through Jazz Hour Records.
+The Modernaires recorded a version featuring the lyrics which was released as a United Artists single in 1962.
+The U.S. Air Force Airmen of Note recorded the song in 1993.
 The song was performed by the BBC Big Band as part of their Glenn Miller tribute concert at Birmingham Town Hall on November 14, 2011.
-Other artists to record versions of the song include the Syd Lawrence Orchestra and Joe Loss.
+Other artists to record versions of the song include the Syd Lawrence Orchestra, the New Glenn Miller Orchestra led by Ray McKinley, The Glenn Miller Orchestra directed by Wil Salden, Jan Slottenäs Orchestra, the Herb Miller Orchestra, and Joe Loss.
+The Mint Julep Jazz Band released a recording in 2022.